 Thailand pulls out of 2020 Olympic weightlifting over doping

-Thailand pulls out of 2020 Olympic weightlifting over dopingFILE - In this Monday, Aug.
-8, 2016 file photo, Sukanya Srisurat of Thailand holds her gold medal during the award ceremony for the women's 58kg weightlifting competition at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
-Thailand has volunteered to ban itself from Tokyo Olympic Games weightlifting next year because of doping, it was announced on Friday March 8, 2019, dealing another blow to a sport whose place on the Olympic program is precarious.
-(AP Photo/Mike Groll, File)

-BUDAPEST, Hungary (AP) -- Thailand has volunteered to ban itself from Tokyo Olympic Games weightlifting next year because of doping, another blow to a sport whose place on the Olympic program is precarious.
+BUDAPEST, Hungary — Thailand has volunteered to ban itself from Tokyo Olympic Games weightlifting next year because of doping, another blow to a sport whose place on the Olympic program is precarious.

 The self-imposed ban also means Thailand will still stage the world championships in Pattaya in September but with no home competitors, the International Weightlifting Federation said on Friday.